mjanoudy/swift-classVSstruct-reading-swift-intro-000/README.md

 fred.homePlanet = "Mars"
 ```

+ANSWER: The first two lines will run, because the properties were declared as variables, wheres home planet was declared as a constant and cannot be changed.

 ### Question 2

 Can you fix the class definition above so that it _does_ work?

+ANSWER: Changed the homePlanet property to a variable instead of constant and it works!

 ### Question 3